"Self-Standing Dry Fire Targets Will Make Dry Fire Training “Not Suck” and Be More Fun Than You Can Imagine!"

-Even though shooting is 80% visual, it's mostly ignored and MASSIVELY misunderstood.
+Even though shooting is 80% visual, the visual aspects of shooting are mostly ignored and MASSIVELY misunderstood.

 One of the keys to dynamic shooting is how quickly you can shift focus and regain clear, coordinated vision.

-When I say "coordinated vision" I'm referring to the eyes pointing to the same thing at the same time and more than 60% of shooters have an issue with this that causes them to see double sights or targets some or most of the time and misjudge distance immediately after shifting focus.
+When I say "coordinated vision" I'm referring to the eyes pointing to the same thing at the same time.
+It sounds simple, but more than 60% of shooters have an issue with this that causes them to see double sights or targets some or most of the time and misjudge distance immediately after shifting focus.

 This skill is critical, regardless of whether it's you that's moving or whether it's your target.

 Challenges with shifting focus cause 30-60% of the population to have difficulties reading, cause classroom behavior issues for kids, increase the likelihood of automobile accidents, and cause lags when transitioning between targets when shooting.

 The "letter drills" that I'll share with you will help speed up the coordinated movement of your eyes and the speed that you can process information visually...the improvements can be quite shocking and life changing.

 In addition, I'll show you how to use the "letter drills" as an easy training tool to add visual discernment to your training. < Visual discernment, or making shoot/don't shoot decisions based on changing visual input is critically lacking in the majority of training today and these drills will help you bridge that gap quickly and easily...while having fun at the same time.

 Reach Out & Touch Someone

 The design for the 4th side came at the request of an elite military training unit and it's ridiculously powerful for doing in-home and in-classroom dry fire training for long range shooting.